Mithlonde/Mithlonde/thm/2022-01-22-Vulnversity.md

 ### Summary

-Vulnversity is a machine that combines reconnaissance, web attack vectors and privilege escalation methods via SUID together.
+Vulnversity is a beginner-friendly TryHackMe room that covers reconnaissance, web attack vectors and privilege escalation methods via SUID together in one box.

 ## Walkthrough: